U.S. says ransomware attack on meatpacker JBS likely from Russia | Headlines

 - United States

-The White House said on Tuesday that Brazil's JBS SA has informed the U.S. government that a ransomware attack against the company that has disrupted meat production in North America and Australia originated from a criminal organization likely based in Russia.
-JBS is the world's largest meatpacker and the incident caused its Australian operations to shut down on Monday and has stopped livestock slaughter at its plants in several U.S. states.
+Brazil's JBS SA told the U.S. government that a ransomware attack on the company that has disrupted meat production in North America and Australia originated from a criminal organization likely based in Russia, the White House said on Tuesday.
+JBS is the world's largest meatpacker and the cyberattack caused its Australian operations to shut down on Monday and has stopped livestock slaughter at its plants in several U.S. states.

 "The White House has offered assistance to JBS and our team at the Department of Agriculture have spoken to their leadership several times in the last day," Jean-Pierre said.
 "JBS notified the administration that the ransom demand came from a criminal organization likely based in Russia.
 The White House is engaging directly with the Russian government on this matter and delivering the message that responsible states do not harbor ransomware criminals," Jean-Pierre added.

-The cyberattack on JBS could push U.S. beef prices even higher by tightening supplies, said Brad Lyle, chief financial officer for consultancy Partners for Production Agriculture.
-Any impact on consumers would depend on how long production is down, said Matthew Wiegand, a risk management consultant and commodity broker at FuturesOne in Nebraska.
+U.S. beef and pork prices are already rising as China increases imports, animal feed costs rise and slaughterhouses face a dearth of workers.
+Any further impact on consumers will depend on how long production is down, market analysts said.
+"If it goes on a week or longer, you've got a major problem," said Dennis Smith, broker for Archer Financial Services in Chicago.

-"If it lingers for multiple days, you see some food service shortages," Wiegand added.
-Two kill and fabrication shifts were canceled at JBS's beef plant in Greeley due to the cyberattack, representatives of the United Food and Commercial Workers International Union Local 7 said in an email.
+Two kill and fabrication shifts were canceled at JBS's beef plant in Greeley after the cyberattack, representatives of the United Food and Commercial Workers International Union Local 7 said in an email.
 JBS Beef in Cactus, Texas, also said on Facebook it would not run on Tuesday.

-JBS Canada said in a Facebook post that shifts had been canceled at its plant in Brooks, Alberta, on Monday and one shift so far had been canceled on Tuesday.
-A representative in Sao Paulo said the company's Brazilian operations were not impacted.
+The UFCW urged JBS to ensure workers receive their contractually guaranteed pay during the shutdowns.

-Last year, cattle and hogs backed up on U.S. farms and some animals were euthanized when meat plants shut due to COVID-19 outbreaks among workers.
-A JBS beef plant in Grand Island, Nebraska, said only workers in maintenance and shipping were scheduled to work on Tuesday due to the cyberattack.
+Last year, cattle and hogs backed up on U.S. farms and some animals were euthanized when meat plants were shut during coronavirus outbreaks among workers.
+A JBS beef plant in Grand Island, Nebraska, said only workers in maintenance and shipping were scheduled to work on Tuesday.

-U.S. congressman Rick Crawford, an Arkansas Republican, called for a bipartisan effort to secure food and cyber security in the wake of the cyberattack.
-"Cyber security is synonymous with national security, and so is food security," Crawford wrote on Twitter.
+Over the past few years, ransomware has evolved from one of many cybersecurity threats to a pressing national security issue.
+A number of gangs, many of them Russian-speakers, develop the software that encrypts files and then demand payment in cryptocurrency for keys that allow the owners to decipher and use them again.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)